How to Grow Sunflowers

 Soil for Sunflowers

 Sunflowers need soil that drains well and does not become waterlogged.
-Performing a percolation test will determine how well soil can drain.
+Performing a percolation test will determine how well the soil can drain.
 Soil nutrient testing is beneficial to determine how fertile the soil is before planting and applying fertilizer.
 Sunflowers also prefer soil that falls between 6 and 7.5 pH.
 Sandy soils that drain too quickly need organic matter such as mulch or compost thoroughly worked into the soil.
 Clayey soils retain a lot of water and need amendments such as mulch, sand, compost, and/or perlite to facilitate drainage.

 Prepare the soil by digging an area about 2-3 feet in circumference to a depth of about 2 feet.
 Thoroughly work amendments into the soil to facilitate drainage if necessary.
 Rows of sunflowers should be at least 30 inches apart to prevent overcrowding.